Divide-By-0/ideas-for-projects-people-would-use/README.md

 <a name="Edtech"></a>
 ### Edtech/Research/School
+- Timed comments for YouTube, like the [existing beta which doesn't seem likely to rollout soon](https://www.engadget.com/youtube-testing-timed-comments-114419554.html) but shown in a Soundcloud style.
+That is, a scraper gets all the comments, extracts timestamps, and like Soundcloud, displays previews that expand on hover in tiny popups at the timestamp the bottom of the video as you watch.
+If not fullscreeen, each comment thread at the timestamp can scroll by on the side in place of the next video suggestion, like an auto-scrolling Khan Academy comments board.
+Would likely be a Chrome extension.
+Ideally, could also show such comments automatically on any embedded YouTube video as well.
+If someone using the extension likes or responds, should just respond from their logged in YouTube account.
 - An extension where you could double click a citation # in a paper and it would automatically open the pdf from jstor or other 👀 sources.
 - Make an app that embeds paperswithcode.com implementations directly to test (not generally, but a select cool few ones).
 - Tunemeet for cohort-based classes: It's known that cohort-based learning is powerful.
 An extension students can get that drops a chat box in their window if they're watching the same video (class zoom recordings or OCW content to start) as another student at the same time.
 Can perhaps comment on specific timestamps in the video, or have a Khan Academy-style board for any video.